Fidia-e/MyTravelShot/README.md

 *******
 __Nevertheless, My Travel Shot is an application that I thought and realized, only with the aim of covering the typical back-end activities for the passage of the professional title Web and Mobile Web Developer.
-Therefore, I have only developed the back-office of the application.__.
+Therefore, I have only developed the back-office of the application.__
 _I had a deadline of two weeks_
 *******